 If you’d like to talk to me or Mrs Mullane about specific concerns, or if there’s something you feel is missing here, please come and have a chat with me in school.

 - The fantastic Parent Zone website recently published this excellent article featuring brief, up to date guides to some of the apps that are currently popular with young people.
-Many of these, especially musical.ly, are widely used by pupils at Mersey Vale (see more about musical.ly below).
 The recent updates to Snapchat (which allow users to see one another’s locations) are also explained in the article, along with some sensible and timely advice on how to talk about traumatic events with young children.

 - Many apps such as Facebook, Instagram, and Periscope are developing a ‘live streaming’ function, and this is becoming one of the most popular ways for young people to communicate with one another.
 While live-streaming can be fun and exciting, young people can be exposed to dangers such as bullying, talking to strangers and seeing inappropriate or upsetting material.
 The NSPCC’s Net Aware website recently published this article which gives more detail about how this new technology works and some of its associated risks.

-- Hello Neighbor is a ‘stealth horror game’ which is gaining popularity amongst some Mersey Vale pupils.
-Although they are unable to access the game at school, it seems that many children enjoy playing this online game at home.
+- Hello Neighbor is a ‘stealth horror game’ which is becoming very popular.
 The content and gameplay appear to be quite adult in nature.
 An age rating for the game is unavailable at present, but when I contacted the game’s developers to find out more about it they felt that it would probably be awarded a ‘teen’ rating when it is officially released later in the year.
-As well as playing the game itself, some of the pupils with whom I spoke also said that they enjoy watching ‘online walkthrough’ videos on youtube.
+As well as playing the game itself, many children also enjoy watching ‘online walkthrough’ videos on youtube.
 These videos are home-made clips of someone playing a video game, such as Hello Neighbor or Minecraft, and adding a commentary as they play.
 The content of these videos, in particular the strong language that often features, is not always suitable for such a young audience.

-- We have been alerted to the fact that many children at Mersey Vale are enjoying using a game called Roblox.
-The game looks fantastic from a perspective of teaching children basic coding skills, but it also carries some very real drawbacks and dangers.
+Roblox is a very popular free game that looks fantastic from a perspective of teaching children basic coding skills, but it also carries some very real drawbacks and dangers.
 The game is created by its users, meaning that obscene and pornographic images can be posted by anybody with a Roblox account for children to see.
 Users also report frequent bad language and anti-social, bullying behaviour.
 It is also associated with computer viruses as children who want to get better at the game are drawn to other websites which claim to give them secret tips or ‘hacks’ to help them advance further, and these websites then install harmful viruses on your home computer or device.
-Perhaps most worrying though is the game’s chat function.
-Children from our school and other Stockport primary schools have been contacted on here by unknown figures, claiming to be children interested in playing the game, but who may well have been predatory adults.
+Perhaps most worrying though is the game’s chat function: predatory adults are easily able to create accounts and pretend to be children, using the chat fucntion to make contact with and subsequently ‘groom’ young fans of the game.
 Please talk to your children about whether they use Roblox.
 Remind them of the need to only accept friend requests from people they know in real life, to never, ever give out personal information about themselves, and to report any images or behaviour to you and the game’s moderators that make them feel uncomfortable.

-- Lots of children at Mersey Vale enjoy using YouTube and some have set up their own YouTube channels to share videos of themselves.
-Although the age for having a YouTube account is thirteen we know that many of our younger children know how to get around this.
+- Many children enjoy using YouTube and some have set up their own YouTube channels to share videos of themselves.
+Although the age for having a YouTube account is thirteen we know that many younger children know how to get around this.
 Please talk to your children about whether they enjoy using YouTube and about their privacy settings in particular.
 This YouTube Parents Guide explains some of the ways in which we can support children to enable them to use YouTube safely.